act-rules/act-rules.github.io/_rules/audio-is-live-213x3x.md

 #### Passed Example 1

 This `audio` element plays a live media resource by streaming the audio from the device's microphone.
+The [media resource][] is a MediaStream which is not [seekable][].

 Test instructions: